fellwell5/shorturl/README.md

 Many people don't have a MySQL Database, so I decided to create a ShortURL-Project without MySQL.

 INSTALLING:
-Copy index.php, info.css, info.php, mail.php, main.css and w.php to your ShortURL-Folder.
+Copy the Files listed below to your ShortURL-Folder.
 Enter your Admin-Mail into mail.php and navigate your Web-Browser to the Folder.
 IT'S DONE!